Alex-Zeo/YelpAPI/README.md

 # YelpAPI
 Google Places is expensive!!
-Free Restaurant data is available on Yelp & the pagination and rate limits are much better for this project.
+Free data mining options are available on Yelp & the pagination and rate limits are much friendlier for this project.

 V1 Stadium coordinates generate a 9 tile grid for data pulls where the Stadium is the center point